Quick Start

 Does Arco work in languages other than English?

 Yes.
-Recording, transcription, summaries, and chat work across languages automatically.
+Recording, transcription, Lesson Notes, and chat work across languages automatically.

 Sending Feedback